U Nu: Military era

 U Nu then used former Central Intelligence Agency (CIA) official Bill Young to help him raise international funding for founding the United National Liberation Front (UNLF).
 By the end of 1970, they had garnered more than $2 million.

 U Nu later formed the Parliamentary Democracy Party (PDP) and led an armed resistance group.
 U Nu's 'resistance group' consisted of no more than several hundred or at most a few thousand at its peak and his avowal to fight and overthrow Ne Win from the Thai border met with abject failure.
 He subsequently accepted an offer of amnesty granted by Ne Win and returned to Burma on 29 July 1980.
-(The news item that "former Prime Minister U Nu and wife Mya Yi arrving [sic?] back at Rangoon airport at 3:30 pm in the afternoon of 29 July 1980" can be read in the 30 July 1980 issues of the Rangoon Guardian and the Working People's Daily).